This vignette demonstrates some of the covariance structures

 fit.us <- glmmTMB(y ~ us(times + 0 | group), data=dat1, dispformula=~0)

 The next natural step would be to reduce the number of parameters by collecting correlation parameters within the same off-diagonal.
-This amounts to 24 correlation parameters and 25 variance parameters.
+This amounts to 24 correlation parameters.
+For the heterogeneous version 25 variance parameters are used, while just a single variance parameter is estimated for the homogeneous version.

 fit.toep <- glmmTMB(y ~ toep(times + 0 | group), data=dat1,